 First-year applicants to Benedictine College receiving the distinction of being a finalist for the National Merit or National Hispanic Merit Scholarship will be awarded a full-tuition merit scholarship.
 Applicants must provide documented proof of this distinction to the Financial Aid Office, originated by the National Merit Foundation.
 The award is adjustable from year to year based upon potential annual changes in tuition rates, as established by the Benedictine College Board of Directors.
 The scholarships are renewable provided the student is meeting Satisfactory Academic Progress (SAP) requirements and meeting minimum GPA requirements for the Scholarship.
-Effective for the 2019-2020 academic year, the minimum cumulative GPA required for retention of the National Merit/National Hispanic Merit Scholarship is 3.2.
-(See the Academic Merit Scholarship will supersede any previously awarded academic merit scholarship, as well as any other institution-based awards, as administered by the Financial Aid Office.
+Beginning with the 2019-2020 academic year, the minimum cumulative GPA required for retention of the National Merit/National Hispanic Merit Scholarship is 3.2.
+(See the Academic Merit Scholarships section below for further details.)
+The awarding of a National Merit/National Hispanic Merit Scholarship will supersede any previously awarded academic merit scholarship, as well as any other institution-based awards, as administered by the Financial Aid Office.
 Students receiving a full-tuition merit scholarship will not be eligible to receive additional institution-based awards (departmental/athletic/other) exceeding the full-tuition amount.